Daisy Ingraham Health Office

 Hi Everyone,

 My name is Caitlin Bialek.
 I grew up in Westbrook on a farm with my parents and 3 siblings.
 Growing up, I knew I always wanted to help others and follow in my mom’s footsteps as a nurse.
 I earned my degree at Lincoln Tech and graduated in 2011.
 I then started working in a pediatric doctor's office in New London covering the office's current head nurse’s maternity leave- I loved it so much I stayed for 11 years.
 I really enjoy working with the child & adolescent population and working as a school nurse has always been my dream job.
 I have been an avid horseback rider since I was four years old and I have competed on the Quarter Horse circuit for many years.
-I've owned many horses throughout my life but my first horse, Willie, was what horse people call, my "heart horse".
-We made the tough decision to put him down in the summer of 2021, he was 39 years old and I owned him for 21 of those years.
-Last fall we found a pony in need of a home and we couldn't resist, so we welcomed Peaches to our family
+I've owned many horses throughout my life but my favorite horses were Willie and Hannah, they what horse people call, my "heart horses".
+Hannah is living her best retirement life with a friend in CT (so I am able to visit her whenever I can) and in the summer of 2021 we made the tough decision to put Willie down due to a tumor in his stomach, he was 39 years old and I owned him for 21 of those years.
+In October 2022, we found a pony in need of a home and we couldn't resist, so we welcomed Peaches to our family.
+We also have two dogs- Remy & Max.

 Physical & Immunization Requirements